melike1313/eVisitor/README.md

 <img width="1724" alt="evisitor5img" src="https://github.com/melike1313/eVisitor/assets/115094413/55b840e8-e005-493f-83e0-37128eb0846d">

 In this way, all visitors I have added so far can be seen in the database, along with their messages and the time they were added.
-All data has been added to the database
+All data has been added to the database.
 Each visitor has a unique ID.

 <img width="1332" alt="evisitor6img" src="https://github.com/melike1313/eVisitor/assets/115094413/fb9daae2-bb30-411b-96d2-a7809fbdd1c6">